How to Write an Article Critique

 In this section, identify whether:

-the article was ethically permitted
+The article was ethically permitted

 The participants were aware of all the research details